Increasing women's roles

 PMI Model No.

-a mainstay for generating Office-compatible engineering block diagrams and schematics.
+Visio is still a mainstay for generating Office-compatible engineering block

-you'll need to know to exploit its powers and to learn clever tricks for usage.
+and outs that you'll need to know to exploit its powers and to learn clever tricks

-"This supremely organized reference packs hundreds of timesaving solutions, troubleshooting
+for usage.
+"This supremely organized reference packs hundreds of timesaving solutions,

-tips, and workarounds all in concise, fast-answer format.
-It's all muscle and no
+troubleshooting tips, and workarounds all in concise, fast-answer format.
+It's all

-fluff.
-Discover the best and fastest ways to perform everyday tasks, and challenge
+muscle and no fluff.
+Discover the best and fastest ways to perform everyday tasks,

 at Tony Packo's